 - 7.19 Everyone has the right to learn, free from the fear of bullying, whatever form that bullying may take.
-Bullying can be: physical like hitting or kicking; taking belongings; sexual harassment; name-calling; insulting and/or spreading rumours. - 7.20 This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails. - 7.21 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee. - 7.22 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 15 for further details.
+Bullying can be: physical like hitting or kicking; taking belongings; sexual harassment; name-calling; insulting and/or spreading rumours.
+This school/setting is aware that, at a national level, cyber-bullying is on the increase and includes texting, social media comments or sending malicious e-mails. - 7.20 Our policy on bullying is set out in a separate document/the school's behaviour policy and is reviewed annually by the governing body/management committee.
+There are a range of Welsh Government guidance documents which underpin our approach Appendix 1. - 7.21 Discriminatory bullying links safeguarding issues with the wider Equalities agenda, see Section 15 for further details.
 The school complies with the legal requirement to report all discriminatory incidents to the LA.